-1. Integrated Satellites + click for more info
+1. INdigenous SATELLITE + click for more info

 2. Pre-Congress Workshops + click for more info

-The Trainee and Networking Committee (Chair Kozeta Miliku) is planning two pre-congress days (August 27, 28 2022) of workshops, informal discussion, networking, and a job fair.
-Topics for interactive workshops may include areas such as; DOHaD research in Indigenous communities; machine learning and Artificial Intelligence; ensuring Equity Diversity and Inclusiveness; grant/fellowship writing; implementation science; integrating research with the community; new and emerging technologies; metabolomics; interpreting clinical trials, their strengths, and weaknesses; promoting your research and working with media.
+The Trainee and Networking Committee (Co-Chair Amanda Rowlands) is planning 2 pre-congress days (August 27, 28 2022) of workshops, informal discussion, networking, and a job fair.
+Topics for interactive workshops may include areas such as; DOHaD research in Indigenous Communities; machine learning and Artificial Intelligence; ensuring Equity Diversity and Inclusiveness; grant/fellowship writing; implementation science; integrating research with the community; new and emerging technologies; metabolomics; interpreting clinical trials, their strengths, and weaknesses; promoting your research and working with media.

-Opportunities for networking will include a job fair with industry and academic partners, speed networking, meet the Professor (connection corners), team building activities, a special trainee “evening out in Vancouver”, and a dedicated trainee lounge accessible throughout the Congress.
+Opportunities for networking will include a job fair with industry and academic partners, speed networking, meet the Professor (DOHaD Connector), team building activities, a special trainee “evening out in Vancouver”, and a dedicated trainee lounge accessible throughout the Congress.

 3. The World Congress + click for more info

 The main Congress will be spread over 3 consecutive days (August 29,30 and 31, 2022) and held at the Vancouver Convention Centre (VCC).
 Each day will begin and end with keynote plenary lectures by renowned speakers from around the world.
 The topic areas will range from DOHaD and Indigenous Health to Brain Development and the Impact of Pandemics on Developmental Trajectories.